 Right now, I’m also participating in a TBS Mastermind Group, where 5 of us bloggers meet on Google chat once a week for about an hour.
 We bounce ideas off each other, share what has been working and what hasn’t, and just support each other in a more personal way.
 Based on advice I gained in the Mastermind Group, I’ve improved my Pinterest to more than triple my traffic coming from that source.

 What are you waiting for?
 Go check out Travel Blog Success today!

 Affiliate links are just ONE of the many monetization strategies you will learn about on Travel Blog Success.
 When you recommend brands that you have used and trust to your readers, you can earn a small percentage of income when readers purchase through your affiliate links – at no extra cost to your readers.
 While the links above are affiliate links, as always, the opinions are my own and I wholeheartedly recommend Travel Blog Success!

-And one for Freelance Writing (which I have also purchased):
+A guide for Freelance Writing (which I have also purchased):

 and one for Videography: